iambhavesh/calculator/README.md

 This project is a general purpose project for react leaners.
-The UI for this clculaor was inspired from  https://www.figma.com/community/file/984658356416751911
+The UI for this calculator was inspired from  https://www.figma.com/community/file/984658356416751911

 # Getting Started with Create React App